Smoke Free Illinois Act: Working with violators

-Rather than immediately fine businesses for violating the smoking ban, several county health departments opted to work with businesses to provide education as a first response instead.
+Rather than an immediate fine for violating the smoking ban, several county health departments opted to work with businesses to provide education as a first response.
 Over the first year of the ban being in effect, health departments in Peoria, Tazewell, Woodford, and Fulton counties received hundreds of complaints.
-As an indicative example, Tazewell county adopted a three-strikes system before instituting fines.
+As an indicative example, Tazewell County adopted a three-strikes system before instituting fines.

 Loopholes

 Some business owners operate a smoking area through a loophole in the law.
-For around $5,000, a business could install a smoking hut or shack outside their establishment.
+For around $5,000, a business could install a "smoking hut" or "shack" outside their establishment.
 Since the state and city regulations have not been formed yet, owners can install these for their employees as well as their customers.
-Many bar owners are even going as far as installing TVs in their smoking huts.
+Some bar owners even install televisions in their smoking huts.

 Assistance for hospital employees

-From 1993 to 1996, the University of Missouri-Columbia School of Medicine decided to run an experiment, partially funded by the Robert Wood Johnson Foundation (RWJF), which has a national program known as the Tobacco Policy Research and Evaluation Program.
-The researchers were on a quest to find out if the new smoke-free restrictions put on hospitals would hinder or help the facility's employees.
-They tested on over a thousand hospitals.
-Notable results were found that included hospital compliance to the new laws, employees who were under this ban were more likely to quit, and smokers under pressure from fellow employees to follow the rules were more apt to stop smoking as well.
+From 1993 to 1996, the University of Missouri-Columbia School of Medicine decided to run an experiment partially funded by the Robert Wood Johnson Foundation (RWJF), which has a national program known as the Tobacco Policy Research and Evaluation Program.
+The researchers began to test if the new smoke-free restrictions put on hospitals would hinder or help the facility's employees.
+They tested over a thousand hospitals.
+Notable findings included hospital compliance to the new laws, employees who were under this ban were more likely to quit, and smokers under pressure from fellow employees to follow the rules were more apt to stop smoking as well.

-Challenges to law
+Challenges to the law

-The Smoke Free Illinois Act has been challenged many times in Illinois circuit courts and, generally speaking, cases have been dismissed when various challenges were raised.
-In an effort to make the statute enforceable, the General Assembly passed changes to the Smoke Free Illinois Act to specify that enforcement would occur before an administrative agency, rather than before courts.
-However, the new amendments specify that the agency, the Illinois Department of Public Health, does not have the authority to pass rules or regulations under the new statute, without first gaining approval from the Legislature.
-Some believe that this renders the statute unconstitutional, because enforcement actions before the agency will concern only interpretation and enforcement of a statute, rather than of a statute in combination with an agency's rules or regulations.
-Interpreting and enforcing statutes, without reference to agency rules or regulations, has traditionally been the province of the Illinois courts, rather than being left to agencies to adjudicate.
-So, if the Illinois Department of Public Health attempts to enforce the newly amended statute, it is anticipated that there will be a constitutional challenge claiming that the delegation of authority to the agency fails and that it intrudes on the traditional role of courts.
+The Smoke-Free Illinois Act has been challenged many times in Illinois circuit courts and, generally speaking, cases have been dismissed when various challenges were raised.
+In an effort to make the statute enforceable, the General Assembly passed changes to the Smoke-Free Illinois Act to specify that enforcement would occur before an administrative agency, rather than before courts.
+However, the new amendments specify that the agency, the Illinois Department of Public Health, does not have the authority to pass rules or regulations under the new statute without first gaining approval from the Legislature.
+Some believe that this renders the statute unconstitutional because enforcement actions before the agency will concern only interpretation and enforcement of a statute, rather than of a statute in combination with an agency's rules or regulations.
+Interpreting and enforcing statutes without reference to agency rules or regulations has traditionally been the province of the Illinois courts, rather than being left to agencies to adjudicate.